Easy Feta Dip

 - fresh baguette, sliced thinly

-- Add the tomatoes, green onions, and feta on top of the olive oil.
-Sprinkle with the Greek seasoning to taste.
+Add the tomatoes, green onions, and feta on top of the olive oil.
+Sprinkle with the Greek seasoning, starting with 2 teaspoons and add more to taste.

-- With a spoon carefully combine the ingredients.
-We found that we like a little drizzle of balsamic vinegar on top.
+With a spoon carefully combine the ingredients.
+If using a cucumber, stir it in.
 If desired, drizzle a little balsamic on top.

-- Serve with warm sliced baguettes for scooping up the dip.
+Serve with warm sliced baguettes for scooping up the dip or pita chips.
+Best served the same day.

 Fresh feta that comes in a block is what is preferred here.
 It's a lot more moist.
+I like the brand Athenos.
 The precrumbled cheese is fine but a little more dry.

 Source: Clover's Lane